bugzmanov/cleancode-critique/src/chapter_37.md

     </p>
 </div>

 They lack any context to the degree of being useless.

-Imagine debugging production issue at 3am and the only thing you see in log is this:
+Imagine debugging production issue at 3am and seeing:

 ```
 2024-01-01T02:45:00 - delete failed